I was honored on Tuesday to be featured in a Health Profile Section in the Grand Rapids Press called Vital Signs. Yay!! :)

 2. Make sure you eat something before you exercise, no matter what time of day it is.

 Not only does the food prevent your muscle tissue from becoming cardio chow, but it increases the number of calories you burn during and after exercise.
+A 1992 study at Arnot-Ogden Medical Center in Elmira, New York, shows that exercise following a meal enhances metabolism.

 3. Eat soon after exercising, when your body has depleted its energy stores.
 Act fast, or you'll start burning muscle for energy.